baris-sevgili-2015400084/FlightSimulator_Threads/README.md

 # FlightSimulator_Threads
-A Flight Simulator Program, written in a parallel programming manner
+A Flight Simulator Program, written in a parallel programming manner, language: C

 In this project we were asked to implement a program in which we exercise thread concept and handling critical sections mainly.
 The musts of the project were implementing the code in